MartinRaitza/magic-next-mysql/README.md

 ```

 Run this on of the commands in your bash.
-It installs all your node modules, sets up the local docker mysql instance and starts the app.
+It installs all your node modules, sets up the local docker mysql container and starts the app.
+I also added a debug config for vscode on port 9229, so it is easier do develop custom functionality.

 Your app should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).